llxxll12345/llxxll12345.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I'm Lixing Liu（刘励行), a CS student at Georgia Tech.
-I have working experience in embedded API programming as well as Web programming.
-I have participated in a research program at school, writing Python for data processing & machine learning.
+Hello, I'm Lixing Liu, an undergraduate CS student at Georgia Tech.
+I have working experience in backend and full-stack development, and I have research experience in machine learning.

-You can download my resume [from Google Drive](https://drive.google.com/open?id=1jXVsg9dhRUzmE_10sS5njOtCmCRbKDBZ)
+You can download my resume [from Google Drive](https://drive.google.com/file/d/11WCTIL6oNfnvli-MmKVx0X5dQOdlvr69/view?usp=sharing)